ontology-cbg/ontology-cbg.github.io/source/prepare.rst

     prepare/PREPARE_SPECIMENS

 The prepare phase has two stages.
 In *PREPARE RUN* users establish the basic metadata for a run, including the batch number and the starting plate.
-In *PREPARE SPECIMENS* users...
+The second stage, called *PREPARE SPECIMENS* in the DNA barcoding workflow and *PREPARE SAMPLES* in the metabarcoding workflow, is where users input critical metadata.